isomerpages/moe-junyuanpri/_about-us/Principal's Message.md

 <i>Let’s help them to dare contribute and give to the family, the community, and the nation for a better future for all of us!</i>

-Wishing you a fruitful year of learning in 2024!
+Wishing you a fruitful year in 2024!